 Sure you can!
-Famous academics are just like normal human beings, they always like to hear from others who appreciate their work.
+Even "famous" academics like to hear from others who appreciate their work.
 Don't think they hear this all the time, they usually don't.
 Everyone assumes they already know.
 In my 30-year career, these emails have been extremely rare.
 Interestingly enough they have increased in pandemic times.
 Maybe people are becoming nicer to each other?

 In the past year I have received some lovely emails from students or ECRs that really made my day, week or month and left me with a smile on my face.
 I am sure some of them will be looking for a job soon, so I have linked to their LinkedIn profiles ;-).

 My name is Nii Nookwei Tackie and Mphil Marketing Graduate from the University of Ghana.
 I write to appreciate your work and tell you how you have enabled me walk the path of a true academic through the identification of good journals to build my writing and argumentative skills.
 Thank you for providing a means for people like myself who are far away from the quality of work required for the academic world.
 As I develop and enter the classroom I hope I help people just like you have helped me.